-- As the spine of the scapula progresses laterally to - the top of the shoulder, it becomes which bony landmark? (acromion) - The names of the three scapular fossae give a big hint to what muscles lie in each of the basins.
-Can you name the muscles? (supraspinatus, infraspinatus, subscapularis)
+- As the spine of the scapula progresses laterally to the top of the shoulder, it becomes which bony landmark? (acromion) - The names of the three scapular fossae give a big hint to what muscles lie in each of the basins.
+Can you name the muscles? (supraspinatus, infraspinatus, subscapularis) - What three bony landmarks surround the infraspinous fossa? (medial and lateral borders, spine of the scapula)